 British leading man who achieved some success in American films, as well.
 Born in Ireland as the son of a British officer, Todd grew up in Devon and attended Shrewsbury Public School.
 His interest in theatre led him to small roles in stock in England and Scotland, following which he helped found the Dundee Repertory Theatre in 1939...

-'s was birth on Thursday, June 1st, 1944, was five days before military event, of D-Day, on Tuesday, June 6th, 1944, in Salford, Manchester, England.
+was born on Thursday, June 1st, 1944, five days before D-Day, on Tuesday, June 6th, 1944, in Salford, Manchester, England.
 In 1964, he started his acting career while attending Manchester University.
 In 1967, he made his film debut, and later landed his first starring role in The Italian Job

 The great, great nephew of the renowned French scientist Louis Pasteur developed into a strangely handsome dark haired, pale complexioned English actor.
 Ralph Bates was born in 1940 in Bristol, England and attended the University of Dublin and studied at the Yale Drama School.
 His dramatic talents first...

 Henry Hull, the actor who created the role of Jeeter on Broadway in "Tobacco Road," was born in Louisville, Kentucky, on October 13, 1890, the son of a drama critic.
 Originally intending to become an engineer, Hull became an actor and made his Broadway debut in "Green Stockings" less than two weeks before his 21st birthday...

 Peter Howell was born to Owen, a solicitor, and his wife Nora, nee Mally, on 25 October 1919.
 He attended Winchester College and Christ Church college, Oxford but left his study course when he was called up in 1939.
 Invalided out of the service in 1943 he became interested in acting through his sister Gillian...